mchakli/mehmetcanhakli.com/content/Randomfacts.md

 9. Bearded dragons are amazing.

+10. I hate Norman doors.

+11. On the projects that I work on, people know when to pull, where to push.

-10. My longest binge-watching lasted 9 hours.
+11. My longest binge-watching lasted 9 hours.

-11. I tried to make croissants once.
+12. I tried to make croissants once.
 I failed miserably.
 Kudos to the croissant bakers.

-12. When I browse the Internet, I also check the smaller Internet on my phone.
+13. When I browse the Internet, I also check the smaller Internet on my phone.

-13. Plants are actually difficult to take care of.
+14. Plants are actually difficult to take care of.